hynek/svcs/docs/why.md

 {attribution="Brandon Rhodes"}
 > Monkey patching is software bankruptcy.

-A {term}`service locator` like *svcs* allows you to configure and manage all your {term}`service`s in *one central place*, access them in a *consistent* way without worrying about *cleaning them up* and achieve *loose coupling*.
+A {term}`service locator` like *svcs* allows you to configure and manage all your {term}`service`s in *one central place*, acquire them in a *consistent* way without worrying about *cleaning them up*, and thus achieve *loose coupling*.
-This gives you a well-defined place and a well-defined method for storing -- *and replacing!* -- your application's configurable dependencies.
+This gives you a well-defined place and method for storing -- *and replacing!* -- your application's configurable dependencies.

+All this happens *within* your application -- service locators are **not** related to {term}`service discovery`.

 ## Modus Operandi

-In practice, that means that you say "*Give me a database connection*!" at runtime, and *svcs* will give you whatever you've configured to return when asked for a database connection.
+In practice, you say "*Give me a database connection*!" at runtime, and *svcs* will give you whatever you've configured to return when asked for a database connection.
-That can be an actual database connection, or it can be a mock object for testing.
+That can be an actual database connection, or it can be a fake test object.
-All this happens *within* your application -- service locators are **not** related to {term}`service discovery`.

 A key feature of service locators is that you only ask for the services once you *know* that you will need them.
-So you don't have to pre-instantiate all services just in case (*wasteful*!), or move the instantiation further into, for example, your web views (*resource management*!).
+So you don't have to pre-instantiate all services just in case (*wasteful*!), or move the instantiation further into, for example, your web views (*onerous resource management*!).

 ---